ds5110/git-intro/conda.md

 I do not recommend [Anaconda](https://www.anaconda.com/docs/getting-started/getting-started) or [miniconda](https://www.anaconda.com/docs/getting-started/miniconda/main).
 They both use conda.
 If you're already using one of them, then you may be okay.
 In other words, if it ain't broke, don't fix it.
-However, if you start encountering reproducibility problems it may be time to rethink it.
+However, if you start encountering reproducibility problems it may be time to fix things.

 #### Why conda-forge and miniforge?